indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   :ref:`oxidized_importer_api_reference` for the new docs.
 Various type references throughout the generated documentation should now link to the new API docs.
+* The Starlark dialect is now documented as native Python classes and functions using Sphinx's support for doing so.
+The documentation should now look more familiar to Python developers familiar with Sphinx for Python API documentation.
 * PyOxidizer now stores persistent artifacts in a per-user *cache* directory.
   See :ref:`pyoxidizer_cache` for more.
 * The ``pyoxidizer`` CLI now accepts ``--verbose`` as a sub-command argument.